 I was first trained and certified as a Guardian ad Litem in 1987 by the Guardian ad Litem Program of the 15th Judicial Circuit.
 At that time, the program provided GALs in the Juvenile, Criminal and Family divisions of the court.
 I took cases as a GAL volunteer in all of these divisions.
 In 1989, I was hired by the county as the first Program Attorney for the GAL Program in Palm Beach County.
 I was very proud to serve in that position.
 I helped to develop and implement a pro bono attorney program.
 I assisted the program director to develop and implement training programs for the GALs.
 I assisted with supervising the case managers.
 I handled litigation for the program, and was a liaison to other programs.
 It was such an exciting and fulfilling role.
-In 1991, though I continued to volunteer my time to the program both as a GAL and pro bono attorney, I left to engage in private practice.
+After leaving the position of program attorney In 1991, I continued to volunteer my time to the program both as a GAL and pro bono attorney.

-When the county program could no longer provide volunteer GALs to the family division in the mid-2000’s, it was left up to the private community of attorneys and mental health care providers to serve as court appointed GALs in divorce cases.
-I have served as GAL to many children whose parents in family division cases claim abuse or neglect by the other parent.
+When the county program could no longer provide volunteer GALs to the family division in the mid-2000’s, it was left up to the private community of attorneys and mental health care providers to serve as court appointed GALs in family division cases.
+I have served as GAL to many children whose parents are involved in litigation in the family division cases over claims of abuse or neglect by the other parent, and conflicts over custody and time-sharing.
 I was a member of the Florida Bar Family Law Section’s Ad Hoc Guardian ad Litem Committee, which worked for more than two years creating a training and certification program for Family Division Guardian ad Litems, which was made available in 2012.
-I have also served on several occasions as a GAL for a child in the Probate Division.
+I have also served as a GAL for a child in the Probate Division.